chanchan098/Docs/operation/ops-1-k8s-concepts.md

 Admission Control modules are software modules that can modify or reject requests.

+*concepts/Security*
-# Role Based Access Control Good Practices-Security
+# Role Based Access Control Good Practices

 Kubernetes RBAC is a key security control to ensure that cluster users and workloads have only the access to resources required to execute their roles.

 ## API Overview